-You might think that, after all the Sydney New Year’s celebrations and world famous fireworks, things might calm down a little bit in Sydney.
-Well, you’d be right, they do, but not for long.
-The Festival takes a hold of Sydney on 8th January and doesn’t let go until the Australia Day long weekend.
+You might think that after all the Sydney New Year’s celebrations and world-famous fireworks that things might calm down a little bit in Sydney.
+Well you’d be right they do, but not for long.
+The Sydney Festival takes a hold on 6th January and doesn’t let go until the end of the Australia Day long weekend on the 28th January.

 The most popular cultural festival in Australia

-The Sydney Festival draws in around a million people from far and wide making it the most popular cultural festival in Australia.
-Many top Australian and International artists will attempt to dazzle and mesmerize you with an array of high quality offerings of dance, theatre, music and visual art.
+The festival draws in around a million people from far and wide making it the most popular cultural festival in Australia.
+Several hundred top Australian and International artists will dazzle and mesmerise you with an array of world-class performances in dance, theatre and music.

-There are a myriad of things to do in and around Sydney which are not part of the program.
-Once you have planned your outings, fill in the gaps with some top things to do in Sydney:
+There are a myriad of things to do in and around Sydney which are not part of the program: